-Cassiopeia contains several notable deep sky objects, among them the open clusters Messier 52 and Messier 103, the supernova remnant Cassiopeia A, the star-forming cloud popularly known as the Pacman Nebula, and the White Rose Cluster.
+Cassiopeia contains several notable deep sky objects, among them the open clusters Messier 52 and Messier 103, the Heart Nebula and the Soul Nebula, the supernova remnant Cassiopeia A, the star-forming cloud popularly known as the Pacman Nebula, and the White Rose Cluster.

-The Perseid meteor shower is associated with the constellation Cassiopeia.
+The Perseid meteor shower is associated with the constellation.

 In mythology, Cassiopeia was the wife of King Cepheus (represented by the neighbouring constellation Cepheus in the sky) of Ethiopia.
 Once, she boasted that she was more beautiful than the Nereids.
 The Nereids were the 50 sea nymphs fathered by the Titan Nereus.
 They were enraged by Cassiopeia’s comments and appealed to Poseidon to punish Cassiopeia for her boastfulness.
 Poseidon was married to one of the nymphs, Amphitrite.